Fast Point Transformer: Appendix

 \textbf{Detailed experimental results on S3DIS~\cite{armeni20163d}.} We report the class-wise IoU scores of both MinkowskiNet42$^{\dagger}$ and the proposed Fast Point Transformer on S3DIS~\cite{armeni20163d} Area 5 in Table~\ref{tab:supp_iou}.
-There is a large gap in the latency between point-based methods~\cite{qi2017pointnet, landrieu2018large, zhao2019pointweb, thomas2019kpconv, xu2021paconv, zhao2021point} and voxel hashing-based methods~\cite{choy20194d} including out Fast Point Transformer as shown in Table~\ref{tab:supp_iou}.
-With 4.4 times faster speed than MinkowskiNet42$^{\dagger}$ with rotation average, Fast Point Transformer outperforms MinkowskiNet42$^{\dagger}$ with rotation average by 0.4 absolute percentage in mIoU.
+We report the performance of the best model among three different experiments with the same training configuration except random seed numbers both for MinkowskiNet42$^{\dagger}$ and Fast Point Transformer.
+There is a large gap in the latency between point-based methods~\cite{qi2017pointnet, landrieu2018large, zhao2019pointweb, thomas2019kpconv, xu2021paconv, zhao2021point} and voxel hashing-based methods~\cite{choy20194d} including our Fast Point Transformer as shown in Table~\ref{tab:supp_iou}.
+Fast Point Transformer (4$\mathrm{cm}$) outperforms MinkowskiNet42$^{\dagger}$ (4$\mathrm{cm}$) with rotation average by 0.4 mIoU with a 4.7 times faster speed.